Buddy the Beefalo

-Buddy the Beefalo is a beefalo (a hybrid of a cow and a bison) who became notable for his August 2020 escape from a slaughterhouse in Connecticut.
+Buddy the Beefalo (2017 or 2018 – December 2025) was an American beefalo (a hybrid of a cow and a bison) who became notable for his August 2020 escape from a slaughterhouse in Connecticut.
 Buddy evaded all attempts at capture for eight months, until the Plymouth Police Department successfully captured Buddy in April 2021.
 After his capture, Buddy was transported to Massachusetts for a medical evaluation before traveling to Critter Creek Farm Sanctuary in Florida.

 Escape and attempts at capture

 Buddy first gained attention by escaping from a slaughterhouse near Plymouth, Connecticut, in August 2020.
 Amidst the ongoing COVID-19 pandemic in the United States, Buddy's escape and the numerous attempts to capture him became a media sensation.
 Plymouth Police Department captain Edward Benecchi led the effort to recapture Buddy, out of concern for his welfare and the danger of the black beefalo being hit by drivers at night.
 After spending a number of nights looking for and observing the beefalo, Benecchi created a trap using a local apple orchard Buddy frequented as a lure.
 Several attempts at capture were defeated by Buddy's highly cautious nature.